bastien8060/MDPin/README.md

 $ cd py
 $ python3 pwn.py
 ```
+### HTTPS

-You will also need to have a SSL certificate (`.cert` & `.key` file ) if you are hosting your static webpage with HTTPS (Because XHR disallow requests to http from https).
+MDPin supports Https thanks to Flask.
+If you are hosting your webpage (static folder) with https using another server, you will need to add https to MDPin (Because XHR disallow requests to http from https).
+If MDPin uses https, both the webpage (served by MDPin) and the api will run with https.

+You will need to have a SSL certificate (`.cert` & `.key` file ) in order to serve it as https, as well as a domain name.
 If no existing and working certificate certificates are found, MDPin will fallback to Plain HTTP.

+The certificates file are stored in the config files (See Configs below).
+You will also need to correct the port to 8070 when running as https.
+(Port `8075` == `http`, port `8070` == `https`)

 Note that grabbed password are never stored, so you should keep track of what the script shows.